thomaxius-and-co/lemon_bot_discord/README.md

 | !blackjack | Play blackjack versus the dealer
 | !translate <language>  <text> | Translate a text to the given language
 | !clearbot | Deletes 50 of bot messages.
 Only available to admins.
-| !pickone <arguments> | Picks a random choice out of X arguments
+| !pickone <arguments> | Picks a random choice out of X arguments.
 | !randomcolor | get a random color.
 Powered by the colorcombos.com
 | !randomquote | Retrieves a random quote from the database.
 Optional argument: custom <words separated by comma>.
-| !top <list> | pre defined lists: spammers, whosaidit, whosaidit weekly, blackjack, slots.
-User defined: custom <words separated by comma>
+| !top <list> | pre defined lists: spammers, whosaidit, whosaidit weekly, blackjack, slots, bestgrammar.
+User defined: custom <words separated by comma>.
+Also works with trophy names.
 | !steam common | <username1>, <username2>, ..., <usernameN>  - Find out what games you have in common with other user(s)
 | !whosaidit | In this game you get a quote and you must guess who said it.
 Comes with weekly-resetting toplist.
+| Trophy commands:
 |   !trophycabinet | Check what trophies you might have.
+|   !addtrophy <name=> <conditions=> | Add a trophy into database.
+The one who with the most words on the "conditions=" argument gets the trophy.
+|   !alltrophies | Show all trophies in the guild.
+|   !deletetrophy <ID> | Delete a trophy. use !alltrophies to find ID of the trophy you wish to delete..
+|   !alltrophies | List trophies.
+Shows ID that you can use with !deletetrophy
+| Word censoring:
+|   !addcensoredwords <words=> <exchannel=> <infomessage=> | Add a censored word entry.
+|   !deletecensoredwords <ID> | Delete a censored words -entry.
+You can get the ID from !listcensoredwords.
+|   !listcensoredwords | Gives you a list of censored words.

 ## Help:
   * You can contact us (rce or Thomaxius) via our profile pages.